Charles Curtis: Vice presidency (1929–1933)

 Curtis received 64 votes on the presidential ballot at the 1928 Republican National Convention in Kansas City out of 1,084 total.
 The winning candidate, Herbert Hoover, secured 837 votes and had been the favorite for the nomination since August 1927, when President Calvin Coolidge took himself out of contention.
-Curtis was a leader of the anti-Hoover movement and formed an alliance with two of his Senate colleagues, Guy Goff and James E. Watson, as well as Governor Frank Lowden of Illinois.
+Curtis was a leader of the anti-Hoover movement and had formed an alliance with two of his Senate colleagues, Guy Goff and James E. Watson, as well as Governor Frank Lowden of Illinois.
 Hoover's pedigree as a progressive follower of Theodore Roosevelt did not sit well with conservatives like Curtis.
 Less than a week before the convention, he described Hoover as a man "for whom the party will be on the defensive from the day he is named until the close of the polls on election day."
 However, Curtis had no qualms about accepting the vice-presidential nomination.

 Although Hoover gave few speeches during the 1928 presidential campaign, Curtis traveled coast to coast and spoke almost every day.
 While covering the convention, H. L. Mencken described Curtis as "the Kansas comic character, who is half Indian and half windmill.
 Charlie ran against Hoover with great energy, and let fly some very embarrassing truths about him.
 But when the Hoover managers threw Charlie the Vice-Presidency as a solatium, he shut up instantly, and a few days later he was hymning his late bugaboo as the greatest statesman since Pericles."

 The Hoover–Curtis ticket won the 1928 presidential election in a landslide by receiving 444 out of the 531 Electoral College votes and 58.2% of the popular vote.
 Curtis resigned from the Senate the day before he was sworn in as vice-president.
 After he took the oath of office in the Senate Chamber, the presidential party proceeded to the East Portico of the U.S. Capitol for Hoover's inauguration.
 Curtis arranged for a Native American jazz band to perform at the inauguration.

-Curtis's election as vice president made history because he was the only native Kansan, the only Native American, and the first person of color to hold the post.
+Curtis's election as vice president made history because he was the only native Kansan, and the only Native American to hold the post.
 The first person enrolled in a Native American tribe to be elected to such a high office, Curtis decorated his office with Native American artifacts and posed for pictures wearing Indian headdresses.
 He was 69 years old when he took office, which made him the oldest incoming vice-president at the time.